DominikJaniec/EnvConfigs/README.md

 _Assumptions and remarks:_

-* Headers presented above are set in proposed execution order of steps.
+* Headers presented above are set in proposed order of execution of configuration steps.
+* Most of steps expects that, this Repository had been cloned under path: `~/Repos/EnvConfigs`.
-* Every prepare script (`!prepare.ps1`) should be run from this Repository's root directory via PowerShell.
+* Every _prepare script_ (`!prepare.ps1`) should be run from this Repository's root directory via _PowerShell_.
-* Steps (excluding [_Chocolatey_](#chocolatey--system-software)) expects that this Repository had been cloned under path: `~/Repos/`.
+* Almost all _prepare scripts_ expect to be run within _PowerShell_ session with elevated permissions to the _Administrator Role_.
+* Some scripts provides switch: `-LinkBack`, because _Git_ likes to break `Hard-Links` on checkouts.
+* Expecting [_PowerShell_](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-windows-powershell?view=powershell-6) to be in version bigger then 3, check: `$PSVersionTable.PSVersion` variable.
 * To obtain elevated PowerShell console, just execute: [`$#> PowerShell.exe -File ".\!elevate.ps1"`](!elevate.ps1)
-* Expecting [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-windows-powershell?view=powershell-6) to be in version bigger then 3, see: `$PSVersionTable.PSVersion`